IsaacRudnick/SPARCC-Platform/docs/ExampleSetupWalkthrough.md

 # Declare port that Arduino is connected to
 PORT: str = "COM9"

-# Initialize Servo that represents the one at index 0 in the looseServos array
+# Initialize servo that represents the one at index 0 in the looseServos array
 MyServo = Servo(0,
                 ServoConnectionType.LOOSE,
                 ServoActuationType.POSITION,